hobartprinting/prepress/README.md

 It comes with the full environment with many extensions.

+A tcl/tk needs to be downloaded if not present.
+My favorite for windows tcl/tk is magicsplat.
 Link to TCL/TK download: https://www.magicsplat.com/tcl-installer/  (see download link) If you have windows7 or greater; get the latest version of tcl - tcl-9.01 x64 or get x86 for 32 bit windows.
 This script/app has also been tested on 8.6 versions of tcl/tk .